PHLAK/linux-machine-id/README.md

 -----

-After following the instructions above you can run `machine-id` from a terminal to output the machine ID in various formats.
+After following the instructions above you can run `machine-id` from a terminal to output a unique machine ID in various formats.

+    $ machine-id
+    8654c188be4386abe2ae2c0e0a682681f4cf2b33d71ac6cb8f6fba50d09735c8

+By default the command returns a sha256 hash of the device ID found in `/etc/machine-id`.
+You can use the `--raw` option to return the actual machine ID and the `--short` option to get the short version of the ID.

     Usage: machine-id [OPTION]...
     Get the machine's unique ID.